-Using this Handout consider why it is important to have good relationships in your life and why it is important to maintain them
+Consider why it is important to have good relationships in your life and why it is important to maintain them.

-Important relationship:
+Important Relationship:

 Role they have in my life:

 Why they are important:

 How can I maintain this relationship and keep it going?

 What can I do to make it a good relationship?

-Important relationship:
+Important Relationship:

 Role they have in my life:

 Why they are important:

 How can I maintain this relationship and keep it going?

 What can I do to make it a good relationship?